-The first step is simply accepting the fact that you can transfer from community college to Harvard.
+The first step is simply being aware of the fact that you can transfer from community college to Harvard.
 Sure, it’s easy to dismiss this as too competitive, but as a wise man once said, “Where there’s a will, there’s a way!”
 In this post, we will check out the most helpful community college tips to successfully transfer from community college to Harvard.
 By following these tips, your chances of acceptance will be much higher.
 Ready to get started?
-Let’s go!
+Let's go!

 Be a Top Student from Community College

 Since Harvard is very selective when selecting its transfers, it is important for any community college student to make themselves stand out from the crowd.